google/fscrypt/README.md

 Once this is setup, you can run `make fscrypt` to build the executable in the current directory.
 See the `Makefile` for instructions on building a static executable.
-If a Go project contains C code, the go compiler produces a dynamically linked binary by default.
+The C libraries used by fscrypt will be dynamically linked by default.

 ## Running and Installing